Technophobia

-Technophobia (from Greek τέχνη technē, "art, skill, craft" and φόβος phobos, "fear"), also known as technofear, is the fear or dislike of advanced technology or complex devices, especially computers.
+Technophobia (from Greek τέχνη technē, "art, skill, craft" and φόβος phobos, "fear"), also known as technofear, is the fear or dislike of, or discomfort with, advanced technology or complex devices, especially personal computers, smartphones, and tablet computers.
+A 2018 study proposed a new conceptual and empirical definition of technophobia based on a critical literature review and data analysis results:

 Although there are numerous interpretations of technophobia, they become more complex as technology continues to evolve.
 The term is generally used in the sense of an irrational fear, but others contend fears are justified.
 It is the opposite of technophilia.

 Larry Rosen, a research psychologist, computer educator, and professor at California State University, Dominguez Hills, suggests that there are three dominant subcategories of technophobes – the "uncomfortable users", the "cognitive computerphobes", and "anxious computerphobes".
 First receiving widespread notice during the Industrial Revolution, technophobia has been observed to affect various societies and communities throughout the world.
 This has caused some groups to take stances against some modern technological developments in order to preserve their ideologies.
 In some of these cases, the new technologies conflict with established beliefs, such as the personal values of simplicity and modest lifestyles.

-Examples of technophobic ideas can be found in multiple forms of art, ranging from literary works such as Frankenstein to films like Metropolis.
+Examples of technophobic ideas can be found in multiple forms of art, ranging from literary works such as Frankenstein to films like The Terminator.
 Many of these works portray a darker side to technology, as perceived by those who are technophobic.
 As technologies become increasingly complex and difficult to understand, people are more likely to harbor anxieties relating to their use of modern technologies.